donovanr/whovian_remote_jupyter_kernels/README.md

-# Remote Jupyter Notebook Kernels for R, Python, and Julia
+# Remote Jupyter Notebook Kernels for Python and R

 This works on a mac, and should probably work on a linux machine too, but I didn't test it on one.

 ## Ingredients

 - password-less ssh access to whovian
 - anaconda installed on whovian and local machine (with R-packages on whovian)
 - remote_ikernel on local machine